danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 **Tasks (RunMe):**

-1. Experiment with various data capture input and interactive devices, such as audio, mouse, keyboard, webcam, etc.
+1. Experiment with various data capture input and interactive devices, such as audio, mouse, keyboard, webcam/video, etc.
 2. Develop a sketch that responds loosely to the transmediale open call "Capture All," <https://transmediale.de/content/call-for-works-2015>.
 (Imagine you want to submit a sketch/artwork/critical or speculative design work to transmediale as part of an exhibition.)

 **Questions to think about (ReadMe):**